-In this article, we will discuss McCreight's algorithm in C++ with its history, implementation, and many others.
+In this guide, we will explore McCreight's algorithm in C++ along with its background, coding implementation, and various other aspects.

 McCreight's Algorithm Introduction: